-Phillips Edison is one of the nation's largest owners and operators of omni-channel grocery-anchored neighborhood shopping centers.
+Phillips Edison is one of the nation's largest owners and operators of omni-channel grocery-anchored shopping centers and has the highest percentage of its properties anchored by top grocers among its public peers, according to JLL.
 Grocery-anchored neighborhood shopping centers have been our primary focus since we started our business in 1991, and we believe this focus has generated superior growth and attractive risk-adjusted returns over time.
 Our portfolio primarily consists of neighborhood centers anchored by the #1 or #2 grocer tenants by sales within their respective formats by trade area.
 As of March 31, 2021, our portfolio was 94.8% occupied.
 Our tenants, who we refer to as "Neighbors," are a mix of national, regional, and local retailers that primarily provide necessity-based goods and services.

 As of March 31, 2021, we owned equity interests in 300 shopping centers, including 278 wholly-owned properties which contributed more than 98% of our ABR, and 22 shopping center properties owned through two unconsolidated third-party institutional joint ventures.
-In total, our portfolio of wholly-owned shopping centers and our prorated portion of shopping centers owned through our unconsolidated institutional joint ventures comprises approximately 31.7 million square feet with a footprint in 31 states.
+In total, our portfolio of wholly-owned shopping centers and our prorated portion of shopping centers owned through our unconsolidated institutional joint ventures comprises approximately 31.7 million square feet in 31 states.
 The following table provides the percentage of our total ABR that was generated in each of the indicated U.S. geographic regions as of March 31, 2021: